Jon Bernthal: 2015–2021: Stardom as The Punisher

 On November 17, 2017, the initial season of The Punisher and the film Sweet Virginia were both released.
 For Sweet Virginia, Bernthal played a gentle motel-owner with Parkinson's disease and critics praised his performance.
 During the press tours at this time Bernthal's interview on Jim Norton and Sam Roberts made news due to his description of Kevin Spacey (who had faced recent sexual assault charges) making him uncomfortable on the set of Baby Driver.
 Bernthal stated that he "lost all respect" for Spacey and that Spacey "was a bit of a bully."
 In the same month, Bernthal was offered a role in the 2018 biopic film First Man, but declined it due to his daughter's illness.
 In 2018, he appeared in Steve McQueen's heist thriller Widows, and reprised his role in The Walking Dead for the season 9 episode "What Comes After."

 Bernthal played the brother of a fisherman (Shia LaBeouf) in the independent film The Peanut Butter Falcon.
 He played business magnate Lee Iacocca in a supporting role for James Mangold's action biographical drama Ford v Ferrari.
 Production began in the summer of 2018 and the film was released in November 2019.
 In summer 2019, Bernthal filmed Those Who Wish Me Dead, an action/thriller film directed by Taylor Sheridan.
 It was released in May 2021.
 In early 2019, Bernthal reprised his role in the film version of Small Engine Repair, a play in which he originated the role of Terrance Swaino in 2011.
 The film was released in September 2021.
 In January 2019, Bernthal joined the cast of The Many Saints of Newark, the prequel feature film of HBO's The Sopranos, which was released in October 2021.
 In the Netflix film The Unforgivable, Bernthal played the love interest of a murderous woman (Sandra Bullock).

-Bernthal has also done work in the PC and console gaming world as a voice actor, and his appearance has been used for non-playable characters (NPCs).
-He appears in both Tom Clancy’s Ghost Recon Wildlands and Tom Clancy's Ghost Recon Breakpoint as LT Cole D. Walker.
+He has worked in the PC and console gaming world as a voice actor, and his appearance has been used for non-playable characters (NPCs).
+He appears in both Tom Clancy's Ghost Recon Wildlands and Tom Clancy's Ghost Recon Breakpoint as LT Cole D. Walker.